pasindumuth/rUniversalDB/notes.md

 11. Kill `172.20.0.26` with `./run nclean 26` (or similar).
 (This shows reconfiguration, immediately follows by the consumption of a free node.)
 12. Explicitly connect to `172.20.0.29` with `slave_target 172.20.0.29` and then fire some queries (just to show that new Groups are actually used).
 13. Quit the live system with `q`, and call `./run dclean` to clean up.
+14. Run the simulation tests and describe that.

 ## Basic Queries
 ```sql